Soostone/cassy/README.md

 * Updated to work with monad-control instead of MonadCatchIO.
 * Now using retry >= 0.3 for the same reason.
 * More CasType instances in Pack module for completeness.
+Preference is shifting to using native Haskell types directly.
+* `Database.Cassandra.JSON` module is now formally deprecated and will be removed in 0.7.
+Please switch to `Marshall`, which can replace it in entirety.

 ### Version 0.5